shizukaziye/MudaeFarm/README.md

 }
 ```

-You can find your user token: press Ctrl+Shift+I or Command+Option+I while on Discord which opens Chrome inspector then click on the tab named `Network`.
+How to find your user token:

+Press `Ctrl+Shift+I` or `Command+Option+I` on Discord which opens Chrome inspector then click on the tab named `Network`.
 Click on `XHR`.

 ![xhr](images/xhr.png)

-Open a channel on Discord which should create a request called `science`.
+Open any channel or type something on Discord, which should create an entry named `science`.

 ![science](images/science.png)

-Under `Request Headers` find your authorization token and copy that.
+Under `Request Headers` find your authorization token.

 ![headers](images/headers.png)

 DO NOT EVER SHARE THIS TOKEN WITH ANYONE.
-SHARING THIS TOKEN IS SHARING YOUR PASSWORD.
+TREAT THIS TOKEN LIKE YOU TREAT YOUR PASSWORD.

-4. Open terminal or cmd in the folder and run the following commands: `dotnet build`, `dotnet run`
+4. Open terminal or CMD in the folder and run these commands: `dotnet build`, `dotnet run`

 ### Note

 This bot does not automatically know which Mudae maid you are using.
-You may need to copy the ID of Mudae maid bot and add it in `MudaeFarm/Program.cs`:
+You may need to copy the ID of the Mudae maid and add it to `MudaeFarm/Program.cs` before running the bot.

 ```csharp
 public static ulong[] MudaeIds = new ulong[]